Wednesday, March 19, 2008

 I complete tasks for monetary reward.
 If the hit is too long for very little money, I won't complete it.
 Good money attracts me.

 Nifty way to make money in spare time.
 What attracts is a nice time to money ratio.
-HITs in the pennies range should be able to be completed in less then a minute.
+HITs in the pennies range should be able to be completed in less than a minute.
 Some tasks are genuinely fun.
 What discourages?
 Anything that results in spamming another site, or forum.
 HITs that require you to go to another site to complete the task.
 Also, for transcription based HITs, media software that doesn't let you freely scroll through the content.
-I shouldn't have to keep listening from the beginging of a video or audio when ever I need to go backwards.
+I shouldn't have to keep listening from the beginning of a video or audio whenever I need to go backwards.

 I almost always MTurk for the money.
 Most of the tasks I do are not fun at all.
 I only do tasks that take less than a minute.
 I'm attracted to participate in surveys which require no real work.